One of the principal means of deterring and detecting doping is through the collection of urine and blood samples.

 Recording of Substances

-Taken The DCO ask the athlete to declare any prescription or non-prescription medications, nutritional supplements and any other substances taken within the past 10 days.
+The DCO ask the athlete to declare any prescription or non-prescription medications, nutritional supplements and any other substances taken within the past seven days.
 This information is recorded on the doping control form and will be used by the laboratory for analytical purposes.

 Completing the Paperwork